 This problem is different from what has caused other recalls from 2015 involving Hyundai and its affiliate, Kia.
 Both manufacturers have been plagued by engine fires and complaints from consumers about vehicle fires.
-The current recall, which covers only the 2013 Velostar with 1.6-liter engines, is because of a software problem that has been found only in that model year and not in other Hyundai engines.
-A spokesman also said that the automaker did not use any engines from the plant that made Velostar engines.
+The current recall, which covers only the 2013 Veloster with 1.6-liter engines, is because of a software problem that has been found only in that model year and not in other Hyundai engines.
+A spokesman also said that the automaker did not use any engines from the plant that made Veloster engines.
 When the recall begins, dealers will install updated software on the recalled cars.

 Jason Levine with the Center for Auto Safety, a consumer group, has petitioned the government seeking more recalls of Kia and Hyundai vehicles because the fire and engine problems continue to involve more vehicles.
-He said this latest Velostar recall raises the question of how many vehicles should actually be recalled for fire and engine problems.
-He correctly points out and Hyundai and Kia have recalled a smaller number of vehicles stating that the problem is peculiar only to a certain model or group of vehicles.
+He said this latest Veloster recall raises the question of how many vehicles should actually be recalled for fire and engine problems.
+He correctly points out that Hyundai and Kia have recalled a smaller number of vehicles stating that the problem is peculiar only to a certain model or group of vehicles.
 But, we later find out that more vehicles are involved.